candidgiggles/kmitchellphoto.github.io/faq/index.md

 WHAT IS THE SESSION FEE?

-The Session Fee covers the photographer's time and talent, pre session consulting, post editing, portrait presentation, design consulting, order fulfillment.
+The Session Fee covers the photographer's time and talent, pre-session consulting, post-editing, portrait presentation, design consulting, and order fulfillment.
 It does not include any prints or digital files.
+Click here for a full print and product price list.

 WHAT SHOULD WE WEAR?